 It allows you to have a nice thin (but not too thin) layer of cake on the bottom.

 Peanut butter gets spread over the top of the cooled cake.
-And you will have to spread it carefully, or it will pull the top off of the cake and you'll end up with cake crumbs all through the peanut butter.
+You will have to spread it carefully, or it might pull the top off of the cake, and you'll end up with cake crumbs all through the peanut butter.

-I recommend using a nice and creamy brand of peanut butter.
-And I have found the cheaper generic brands to be a little stiff.
+I recommend using a smooth and creamy brand of peanut butter.
+I have found the cheaper generic brands to be a little stiff.
 So I'm going to suggest that you buy a better brand such as Jif, Skippy, or Peter Pan.

 Here I used Peter Pan, and it spread fine.
 But I think Jif is known to be one of the creamiest spreadable brands.

+Give them a try, and I promise - they'll disappear fast.
 These peanut butter cake bars are seriously addicting, especially if you love the flavors of chocolate cake with peanut butter.
-And if you enjoy this Amish recipe for peanut butter bars, I would love it if you left a star rating and comment below.
+Don't forget to leave a star rating and a comment if you make them.
+I would love hearing how your bars turn out!
+Thank you!

 Amish Reese's Peanut Butter Bars Recipe